-We do not currently know the full extent to which this market disruption will affect us or the markets in which we operate, and we are unable to predict its length or ultimate severity.
-If the disruption continues, particularly with respect to commercial real estate, we will likely experience additional impairment charges, potential reductions in cash flows from our investments and additional challenges in raising capital and obtaining investment or other financing on attractive terms.
+Market conditions have meaningfully improved over the last eighteen months, but it is not clear whether a sustained recovery will occur or, if so, for how long it will last.
+We do not currently know the full extent to which the continuing challenging market conditions will affect us or the markets in which we operate.
+If such conditions persist, particularly with respect to commercial real estate, we may experience additional impairment charges, potential reductions in cash flows from our investments and additional challenges in raising capital and obtaining investment or other financing on attractive terms.
 Moreover, we will likely need to continue to place a high priority on managing our liquidity.
-If we raised capital or issued unsecured debt in the current market, it would be significantly dilutive to our current shareholders.
 Certain aspects of these effects are more fully described in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Interest Rate, Credit and Spread Risk" and "- Liquidity and Capital Resources" as well as in Part II, Item 7A, "Quantitative and Qualitative Disclosures About Market Risk."